Sindoor: Modern symbolism in nationalism

-In retaliation for an attack on Hindu pilgrims in Pahalgam, Jammu and Kashmir, on May 5, 2025, which killed at least 26 people, the Indian government launched 'Operation Sindoor' in May 2025 to conduct targeted military strikes against terrorist infrastructure in Pakistan and Pakistan-occupied Kashmir.
+In retaliation for an attack on Hindu tourists in Pahalgam, Jammu and Kashmir, on May 5, 2025, by Pakistan sponsored Islamic terrorists which killed at least 26 Hindu men, the Indian government launched 'Operation Sindoor' in May 2025 to conduct targeted military strikes against terrorist infrastructure in Pakistan.
 The operation's name explicitly referenced the sindoor that married Hindu women wear to signify saubhagya (auspiciousness) and marital fidelity, invoking it as a metaphor for restoring national and cultural honor.
 Government statements framed the attack as an assault on Hindu marital sanctity and accused the terrorists of "wiping the sindoor" from the partitions of widows.
 This symbolic application inflamed Hindu nationalist discourse.

 However, left-leaning media outlets criticized this naming as a patriarchal co-optation for jingoism, attributing it to Brahmanical undertones.

-Sindoor has sporadically appeared in rallies and iconography within the broader nationalist movement.
+Sindoor has sporadically appeared in rallies and iconography within the broader Hindu nationalist movement.
 For example, during the 2024 Ayodhya celebrations, female activists publicly applied it to assert Hindu identity amid debates on the Uniform Civil Code.